 Settings: 1/2 second, f/11, ISO50

 To maintain constant image brightness, while increasing or decreasing shutter speed, changes in ISO or f-stop must be made by the same number of stops in the opposite direction.

 For example, a stop up in shutter speed would require a stop down in ISO, f-stop, or a combination of both, to maintain the same image brightness.

-This is taught in the Exposure Triangle Photography Guide.
+This is taught in my Exposure Triangle Photography Guide.

 Shooting Example – Using Stops & Shutter Speed

 Let’s say you took an image with a shutter speed of 4 seconds, f/8, ISO100, and noticed it was too bright.

 You thought to yourself, “If only this image contained half the amount of light it would be perfect.”.

 - You knew that a 1 stop decrease in shutter speed would reduce the light collected by half, creating the photo you wanted.